srimanh/Ecommerce-Follow-Along/README.md

 ## 🌟 Milestone 17:
 In this milestone, we implemented the backend functionality to add products to a cart and store them in the database.
 This feature allows users to add products to their cart, which persists in the database for future access.

+## 🌟 Milestone 18:
+In this milestone, we implemented the backend functionality to add products to the user's cart and store them in the database.